-The aim of the Lake Street Shared Path project is to construct a shared-use path adjacent to Lake Street, Merimbula from Rotary Park to Merimbula Wharf via Bar Beach.
+The original aim of the Lake Street Shared Path project was to construct a shared-use path adjacent to Lake Street, Merimbula from Rotary Park to Merimbula Wharf via Bar Beach.

 “A2 - Facilities and services: Our infrastructure, facilities and services are strategically planned, located, designed and maintained to meet our local and visiting community needs.”